When someone gets naked on Borgia, there's a 50/50 chance they're going to have sex, or be tortured to death in truly horrific ways.

 Cordelia and Connor on Angel during Season 4.
 The knowledge that it was Jasmine-possessed Cordy did not ease the ick for some people.
 Double ick since both the viewers and Angel had to see it.

-Russell Howard on Mock the Week did a joke on Anne Widdecombe playing naked table tennis with her... assets.
-Argh!
+Russell Howard on Mock the Week did a joke on Ann Widdecombe playing naked table tennis with her... assets.

-The season 3 premiere of the Battlestar Galactica reboot has a scene in which Apollo is shown topless.
+The season 3 premiere has a scene in which Apollo is shown topless.
 The catch?
 He gained quite a bit of weight since the last time we saw him.

 Jamie Bamber seems to like teasing his adoring fans by occasionally playing this out.
 Aside from the abovementioned weight gain in BSG and skin-peeling disease in House, he was slathered with zombie makeup for his guest appearance on Ghost Whisperer, and admits that the scene in The Smoke where his character pulls down his pants to reveal the horrific burn scars on his legs and genitals is what made him decide to take on the role.